How Much Does It Cost to Refinish Hardwood Floors?

 When homeowners are budgeting for hardwood floor refinishing cost, there are usually additional price factors and considerations.
 These can include the condition of the floor, repairs, carpet removal, relocation of furniture, cleaning, and traditional versus dustless refinishing.

 For floors with extensive water damage, the subflooring may need to be repaired or replaced.
 Subflooring repairs can run anywhere from $1.30 to $12 per square foot.
 If the subflooring is loose and squeaky, a contractor can secure it to the joists to eliminate the squeaks.
 Plywood subfloor is relatively inexpensive to repair at $1.50 per square foot, but a concrete slab is a much pricier fix at $6 to $12 per square foot.
-Paying the cost to replace a subfloor is generally much more affordable than paying the cost to replace a subfloor completely.
+If it’s unclear who to hire to replace a subfloor, getting in touch with a flooring contractor is a good place to start.
+Paying the cost to repair a subfloor is generally much more affordable than paying the cost to replace a subfloor completely.

 Carpet Removal and Disposal

 Homeowners can expect to pay extra if the hardwood floor is beneath carpeting.
 A contractor will charge additional fees to remove carpeting before refinishing the hardwood flooring.
-Removal and disposal of carpeting costs between $0.25 and $1 per square foot, and removal of carpeting from stairs can run from $7 to $10 per step.
+Removal and disposal of carpeting costs between $0.25 and $1 per square foot, and removal of carpeting from stairs can increase the cost by $7 to $10 per step.

 Furniture Moving and Cleaning Costs